 β

-During the explorations in light mode, I tried to simplify the component, and avoid all elements which can bring more noise than anything else.
-I started to work on the several variants as well, with the right color tokens.
+During the exploration in light mode, I tried to simplify the component and avoid all elements that could bring more noise than anything else.
+I also started working on the different variants with the correct color tokens.

 β

-For the dark theme, I did the same, I just tried with an outlined and filled style, because at this point it was interesting to explore both, knowing that the dark theme is not necessarily a literal translation of the light theme.
-Just because we had the background component filled in light, doesnβt mean it will be filled in dark as well.
+For the dark theme, I did the same.
+I experimented with both an outlined and filled style because, at this point, it was interesting to explore both options.
+The dark theme is not necessarily a literal translation of the light theme.
+Just because we had the background component filled in light mode doesnβt mean it will be filled in dark mode as well.

 β

-Later on, I ran a feedback session, in order to get remarks from designers and move on to the next steps which are polish the component, write specifications, and conduct the handover with developers.
+Later on, I ran a feedback session to gather remarks from designers and move on to the next steps, which are polishing the component, writing specifications, and conducting the handover with developers.

 β